Course - Innovation by Design Thinking - TMM4220

 TMM4220 - Innovation by Design Thinking

-The students will learn to approach innovation challenges from a human-centered perspective.
-They will understand that the best innovations are usually the ones that address deep human needs which point to meaning and the human experience.
-They will also acknowledge that a multidisciplinary approach to innovation is a powerful way to incorporate the perspectives of many different kinds of people, and that diversity is key to the development of continuous, and radical innovations.
-The students will also uncover the importance of approaching innovation projects with a prototyping mind set, where iterations, trial and error, and even failure are all part of a valuable, creative learning process.
+Knowledge: The students know how to approach innovation challenges from a human-centered perspective.
+They understand that the best innovations are usually the ones that address deep human needs, which point to meaning and the human experience.
+They acknowledge that a multidisciplinary approach to innovation is a powerful way to incorporate the perspectives of many different kinds of people, and that diversity is key to the development of continuous, and radical innovations.
+The students also uncover the importance of approaching innovation projects with a prototyping mind set, where iterations, trial and error, and even failure are all part of a valuable, creative learning process.

-- The students will be able to empathize with a broad group of stakeholders to understand their needs through the ethnographic method.
+- The students are able to empathize with a broad group of stakeholders to understand their needs through the ethnographic method.

-- The students will be able to define and re-define innovation challenges by asking the right questions, and not necessarily focusing on the right answers.
+- The students are able to define and re-define innovation challenges by asking the right questions, and not necessarily focusing on the right answers.

-- The students will be able to develop many creative ideas through structured brainstorming sessions.
+- The students are able to develop many creative ideas through structured brainstorming sessions.

-- The students will be able to develop rapid prototypes to bring their ideas into reality as quickly as possible, and obtain feedback.
+- The students are able to develop rapid prototypes to bring their ideas into reality as quickly as possible, and obtain feedback.

-The students, more broadly, will gain a greater acceptance towards dealing with ambiguity and uncertainty in their professional and personal lives.
-They will also learn to work with many different people in fast-paced, dynamic, cross-disciplinary team settings.
-Students will also gain the competence to approach many different problems and challenges with an open, creative, empathetic, and prototype-driven mind set.
+General competence: The students, more broadly, gain a greater acceptance towards dealing with ambiguity and uncertainty in their professional and personal lives.
+They also learn to work with many different people in fast-paced, dynamic, cross-disciplinary team settings.
+Students also gain the competence to approach many different problems and challenges with an open, creative, empathetic, and prototype-driven mind set.

 Learning methods and activities